top of page

 We love our lakes!

 Minnesota’s lakes are the best!
-For generations we have looked to our lakes for relaxation, recreation, and family memories.
+For generations we have looked to our lakes for relaxation, recreation, and creating memories.
 The thought of a weekend at the lake stirs up emotions many of us can’t put into words.
-Whether you are a regular at a resort, own a cabin or just like fishing or boating, you know the value of our lakes.
+Whether you are a resort regular, cabin owner, or just like fishing or boating, you understand the value of Minnesota lakes.

-Lakes drive much of our economy in the north.
-We have not only some of the cleanest lakes in the state, but in the entire country!
+Lakes drive much of our economy in the North.
+Not only do we have some of the best water quality in the state, but the entire country!
 Our lakes and rivers are also the source of clean drinking water for many larger cities downstream.

 Unfortunately, many of our waters are in danger to a host of threats.
-Due to over development and land use disturbances of all kinds our lakes are becoming inundated with storm water runoff.
-This runoff is filled with contaminants like phosphorus and nitrates that cause changes to our water quality and throw off the natural balance in our lakes and rivers.
+Over-development and land use disturbances near the shore deplete our natural shorelines and wildlife habitat.
+Storm water runoff, filled with contaminants like phosphorus and nitrates, can enter the water and cause changes to our water quality, throwing off the natural balance in our lakes and rivers.

 Protecting Water